archiezq/qizhang.github.io/_pages/cv.md

 * **其他软件**: SolidWorks, AutoCad, Comsol, Tableau, Visio, LaTex
 * **英语水平**: 六级 566，雅思 6.5 -->

+## Current
+* **Systems Dynamics Models of Blood Pressure Regulation**, University Van Amsterdam, 11.2024 -- 07.2025

+  * Orthostatic hypotension is a form of low blood pressure that happens when standing after sitting or lying down.
+This research aims to develop an integrated computational model combining baroreflex and cerebral autoregulation mechanisms by merging the 21-compartment cardiovascular model with a cerebral autoregulation framework.
+The model will simulate both systemic blood pressure control and cerebral blood flow regulation, incorporating O2 dynamics.
+Then, we valid this model through the clinical data from the Amsterdam University Medical Centers.
+Later, we aim to develop a diagnose tool that can evaluate the fall risk in older adults.

+## Previous

 * **Opinion Polarization: Conformity and Cross-group Contact**, University Van Amsterdam, 05.2024 -- 07.2024
   * Developed an agent-based model (**ABM**) using Python to analyze the effects of cross-group contact on social polarization.
 The model features agents interacting within a network and navigating a grid based on individual opinions, conformity levels, and opinion diversity.
 Polarization is measured by changes in Alteiri entropy.
 Additionally, conducted global and local sensitivity analyses using the One-Factor-At-a-Time (OFAT) method to determine the impact of various parameters on the model's outcomes.